Połczyno, Pomeranian Voivodeship

-Połczyno is a village in the administrative district of Gmina Puck, within Puck County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 3 km west of Puck and 42 km north-west of the regional capital Gdańsk.
+Połczyno (Polzin, 1942–45 Konradswiese) is a village in the administrative district of Gmina Puck, within Puck County, Pomeranian Voivodeship, in northern Poland.
 It is located within the ethnocultural region of Kashubia in the historic region of Pomerania.

 History

 Połczyno was a royal village of the Polish Crown, administratively located in the Puck County in the Pomeranian Voivodeship.
 There is a primary school in Połczyno, founded in 1750.

 During the German occupation of Poland (World War II), in 1939 and 1940, the Germans expelled several Polish families, whose farms were then handed over to German colonists as part of the Lebensraum policy.